“Yes, you are!” said my mother handing me my jacket.

 Choir practice was pretty routine, and eventually the choir director called it a night, just so my sister and I wouldn’t have to be out on the streets too late.

-Feeling completely shocked at his request, we froze, and as if by an impulse, I grabbed my sister by the arm, and we charged towards our front door screaming for our mother.
+Feeling completely shocked at his request, we froze.
+As if by an impulse, I grabbed my sister by the arm, and we charged towards our front door screaming for our mother.
 To our surprise days later we found out that this man was a pedophile who had moved into our neighborhood.
 We had no idea that he was nearby.